 Always keep the decking as dry as possible.
 Items that could prevent water from draining off the surface should not be placed in direct contact with the wooden planks.
-Flower pots, umbrella stands, furniture or large objects should be placed on 15-20 mm thick shims to allow air circulation and water drainage between them and the wooden deck.
+Flower pots, umbrella stands, furniture or large objects should be placed on 0.6-0.78 inch thick shims to allow air circulation and water drainage between them and the wooden deck.
 If very heavy objects such as planters are to be installed, the load-bearing capacity of the structure must be checked before installation.